sof202/HyLoRD/README.md

 - Analyzing archival or low-input samples where long-read sequencing is advantageous.

-### Future Directions
-As ONT basecallers (e.g., Dorado) improve in accuracy, HyLoRD’s performance will further benefit from higher-fidelity 5mC/5hmC calls.
-We also anticipate extending HyLoRD to other long-read epigenetic modifications (e.g., 6mA) as detection methods mature.

 ## Install from source

 The build process for HyLoRD is carried out via CMake, however the process is